NLnetLabs/ploutos/docs/ploutos/os_packaging.md

   ```

   Where:
-  - `${MATRIX_PKG}` is the value of the `pkg` matrix key for the current permutation of the package build rules matrix being built.
+  - `${MATRIX_PKG}` is the value of the `<pkg>` matrix key for the current permutation of the package build rules matrix being built.
   - `${PKG_APP_VER}` is the version of the application being built based on `version` in `Cargo.toml` but post-processed to handle things like [pre-releases](#./key_concepts_and_config#application-versions) or [next development versions](#./key_concepts_and_config#next-dev-version).
   - `${APP_NEW_VER}` is the literal value of the `version` field from `Cargo.toml`.
   - `${RFC5322_TS}` is set to the time now while building,

-- **Cargo.toml advanced re-use:** Via "variants" `cargo-deb` supports a single base set of properties in `Cargo.toml` which can be overriden by properties defined for a specified "variant".
-However, `cargo-deb` does not support multiple alternate base property sets.
-If we find that there exists a TOML table called `[package.metadata.deb_alt_base_${MATRIX_PKG}]` in `Cargo.toml` we replace the default `cargo-deb` property table `[package.metedata.deb]` TOML table with the alternate one we found.

-- **Support for "old" systemd targets:** For some "old" O/S releases it is known that the version of systemd that they support understands far fewer systemd unit file keys than more modern versions.
-In such cases (Ubuntu Xenial & Bionic, and Debian Stretch) if there exists a `[package.metadata.deb.variants.minimal]` TOML table in `Cargo.toml` the `cargo-deb` "variant" to use will be set to `minimal`.
+- **Support for "old" O/S releases:** For some "old" O/S releases it is known that the version of systemd that they support understands far fewer systemd unit file keys than more modern versions.
+In such cases (Ubuntu Xenial & Bionic, and Debian Stretch) the `cargo-deb` "variant" to use will be set to `minimal` if there exists a `[package.metadata.deb.variants.minimal]` TOML table in `Cargo.toml`.
+When cross-compiling the `minimal-cross` variant is looked for instead.

+### Install-time package dependencies

+Both DEB and RPM packages support the concept of other packages that should be installed in order to use our package.
+Both `cargo-deb` (via `$auto`) and `cargo-generate-rpm` (via `auto-req`) are able to determine needed shared libraries and the package that provides them and automagically adds such dependendencies to the created package.
+For cross-compiled binaries and/or for additional tools known to be needed (either by your application and/or its pre/post install scripts) you must specify such dependencies manually in `Cargo.toml`.

+### Extensions to `cargo-deb` and `cargo-generate-rpm` handling of `Cargo.toml`

+Ploutos has some special behaviours regarding selection of the right `Cargo.toml` TOML table settings to use with `cargo-deb` and `cargo-generate-rpm`.

+While both `cargo-deb` and `cargo-generate-rpm` take their core configuration from a combination of `Cargo.toml` `[package.metadata.XXX]` settings and command line arguments, and both support the notion of "variants" as a way to override and/or extend the settings defined in the `[package.metadata.XXX]` TOML table, "variant" support in `cargo-generate-rpm` is relatively new and not yet fully adoptd by Ploutos and neither tool supports defining packaging settings for more than one application in a single `Cargo.toml` file.

+For DEB packaging, Ploutos will look for and instruct `cargo-deb` to use a variant named `<os_name>-<os_rel>` (or `<os_name>-<os_rel>-<target>` when cross-compiling) if it exists, and assuming that the `minimal` or `minimal-cross` profiles don't also exist and have not been chosen (see 'Support for "old" O/S releases' above).

+For both DEB and RPM packaging, Ploutos has some limited support for defining packaging settings for more than one package in a single `Cargo.toml` file.
+If a `[package.metadata.deb_alt_base_<pkg>]` (for DEBs), or `[package.metadata.generate-rpm-alt-base-<pkg>]` (for RPMs), TOML table exists in `Cargo.toml` Ploutos will replace the proper `[package.metadata.deb]` or `[package.metadata.generate-rpm]` TOML table with the "alternate" table that was found.

 ### Systemd units